Model-theoretic Elekes-Szab\'o in the strongly minimal case: Reducing Main Theorem to a dichotomy for binary relations

 \section{Reducing Main Theorem to a dichotomy for binary relations}

 To prove the main theorem we introduce some notions and make some reductions.
 Since we are only interested in definable subsets of products of strongly minimal sets, we may and will assume that $\CM$ has finite Morley rank and eliminates the quantifier $\exists^\infty $.
+In particular, Morley rank is \emph{additive} --- this will be used freely throughout the proof.

 \begin{ass} For the rest of this section (Section~\ref{sec:main-theorem}) we assume that $\CM$ is a sufficiently saturated structure of finite Morley rank that eliminates the quantifier $\exists^\infty$.